-Famebit Influencer Platform Review
+Famebit Influencer Platform Review.
+Is Famebit Legit?

 In 2013, influencer marketing was a relatively new, but rapidly growing area in marketing.
 Companies quickly discovered the sheer impact that influencers had on their thousands of social media followers/subscribers.
 This is around the same time when several influencer marketing platforms started appearing, including Famebit.

 Famebit was launched in 2013, with the aim of connecting brands to influencers on one easy-to-use platform.
 While it’s typically used by YouTubers, content creators on Instagram, Facebook, Tumblr, and Twitter can also find sponsored work with Famebit.

 The platform provides an online marketing space where brands can post about various sponsorship gigs they have available to influencers.
 Influencers can then log into the interface and can read more about these paid sponsorships, and negotiate their price.

 Famebit is now owned and operated by Google.
 In 2016, Google acquired it for a reported $36 million.
 Now, the platform has built a community of over 65,000 influencers across different verticals.

 While Famebit seems to be a pretty comprehensive influencer marketplace for YouTubers, it can be a tough platform to navigate.
 Below we are going to go over Famebit’s key features, how it works, pricing, and our honest thoughts on the platform.